50 things to do in Cape Town for under R50

 Price: From R32

-Stellski is the perfect spot to get your authentic coffee fix.
-Their coffee beans are ethically sourced in Africa.
-Their beans are optimally roasted to ensure the aroma, body, acidity and flavours of the coffee.
+Stellski in Woodstock and Bree Street is the perfect spot to get your authentic coffee fix.
+Their coffee beans are ethically sourced in Africa and are optimally roasted to ensure the aroma, body, acidity and flavours of the coffee.

-41. Blue Bird Garage Food And Goods Market, Muizenberg
+41. Blue Bird Garage Food and Goods Market

-The market takes place every Thursday and Friday night and offers mouth-watering meals, baked goods, handpicked South African wines, craft beer, and a kid’s area.
+The market takes place every Thursday and Friday night from 4pm to 10pm in Muizenberg.
+Here, you can enjoy mouth-watering meals, baked goods, handpicked South African wines, craft beer, and a kid’s area.

 Named one of Cape Town’s coolest baristas, Moses Lebofa is taking his coffee business, Coffee by Moses, to a whole new level at Makers Landing.
 Expect a good cup of authentic African coffee with tastes ranging from liquorice to citrusy.
 Moses’ coffee is sourced from all over Africa so expect different notes with each cup.